FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 TODO: How to report?
 Average and standard deviation?

-Following MLRsearch algorithm leaves less freedom for the benchmark groups to encounter the comparability problem, alghough more research is needed to determine the effect of MLRsearch's tweakable parameters.
+The MLRsearch algorithm leaves less freedom for the benchmark groups to encounter the comparability problem, alghough more research is needed to determine the effect of MLRsearch's tweakable parameters.

 {::comment}
-    Possibly, the old DUTs were quite sharply consistent in their performance, and/or precision goals were quite large in order to save overal search time.
+    Possibly, the old DUTs were quite sharply consistent in their performance, and/or precision goals were quite large in order to save overall search time.

     With software DUTs and with time-efficient search algorithms, nowadays the repeatability of Throughput can be quite low,